rwilliams/jrubywiki/CallingJavaFromJRuby.md

     import "java.lang"
   end

-Now you can prefix the desired Java Class name with <tt>JavaLangDemo::</tt> to access the included Classes:
+Now you can prefix the desired Java Class name with `JavaLangDemo::` to access the included Classes:

   version = JavaLangDemo::System.getProperties["java.runtime.version"]
   => "1.5.0_13-b05-237"